Skip to content

 10.1.

-Supplier will not transfer any Customer Personal Data from one jurisdiction to another jurisdiction without obtaining Customer’s prior written consent.
-Customer hereby consents to the transfer of Customer Personal Data to the Subprocessors set out in Annex 2, subject to the Supplier’s compliance with this DPA and in particular this Clause 10.
+Supplier will not permit Customer Personal Data to be processed in any jurisdiction without ensuring compliance with Data Protection Laws.
+Customer hereby consents to the transfer of Customer Personal Data to the Sub-processors set out in Annex 2, subject to the Supplier’s compliance with this DPA and in particular this Clause 10.

 10.2.